TaoStarlit/English/Presentation.md

 short presentation overview and sample --- greet, reason,
+    structure: introduction: greeting, self id, topic, purpose(why I choose this topic), what the main point be?

+greeting: well come?
+self: as you may already know
+purpose: today, I would like to talk to you a little bit about
+reason: because I think it is important for students to know something about more deep learning frameworks indication time + deal with question: since I've only got about 7 or 8 minutes I won't be able to go into great depth so if you have any questions I'd be happy to answer at the end of presentation

+scope or outline:
+so given these time limits I've chosen just two things to talk about. firstly I'll briefly introduce this topic secondly I'd like to talk about the backgroud of the paper

+XX dealing with difficult terms XX
+I don't think I'll be using any difficult terms ... leave your question to the end of presentation

+transition:
+okay well
+let's get started the first thing, the introduction.
+The key word of the title, multi-task learning is a subfield of machen learning ...

+expanding the point:
+this seems quite important to students and I guess there are two possible reasons for this. firstly it's because they're curious to know about their teachers and lecturers and secondly they probably just want to feel confident that they're in the hands of an experienced professional

+(real things) well I don't know about that but I've certainly been around a long time I started ... primary school as you probably know: primary school teachers are generalists in other words they teach nearly everything
+so: for the first couple of years after graduating from Teachers College I taught in primary schools (another) after that I went back to university

+this xx and brings me to: 1995, when I started xxx
+so that means: I've been here for 18 years

+restaing main point: so hopefully that satisfy your curiousity

+transition to 2nd point:
+ but of course I don't spend all my time in teaching and learning believe it or not teachers are human too and need a break from work just like everybody else. so this brings us to the second thing I'd like to share with you about myself. and that is to tell you about how I spend my spirit or my free time well in a strange sort of way I can't stay away from teaching and learning because I love foreign languages

+This seems quite important, there are 3 points for this.
+Firstly, it the simplest method for multi-task learning, whose goal is to improve the generation performance.
+Secondly,
+Third, for the structure, xxx, which enables the shared bottom model to xx

+But, as mention before the task differences will harm the performance, as you know this model does not consider the task differences.

 expression start/close/transition: how important a presentation can be?  part 1, part 2, part 3
-    what and why it important
+    - what and why it important
         1. I will xx
         2. why it is important? well, if you do this correctly, your audience you followwhat  you pay attentionto what you say
         3. this means you have much greater chance of selling them your products or services,
         4. getting a job or promotion
         5. or just impress you boss and co-workers with how organized and efficient your presentation. it is pretty good thing, hub
+    - part 1 when you begin your topic: OK, so as mentioned(outline) the first thing I'm going to tale about is __.
+    - part 2 end your 1st topic: So I think you've now got a good understanding of __ right?
+    - part 3 transition to your next part: OK, so let me now move onto the second/next thing/item, which is ___

 transistion: on the slides, it must have separate points:
     1. don't too smooth, eg. next, next. you need to separate main points